john-blackburn/jcc/README.md

 # jcc
 A simple C compiler written in C which outputs x86 assembly.
-So far it supports only a subset of the C language.
+So far it supports only a subset of the C89 language.
 This project is just an experiment and should not be used for anything serious!

 I wrote this compiler based on the excellent tutorial by Nora Sandler: https://norasandler.com/2017/11/29/Write-a-Compiler.html